 An atom consists of two parts:

-Nucleus consists of neutrons and protons and extranuclear part has electrons revolving around nucleus.
+Nucleus consists of neutrons and protons and the extra nuclear part has electrons revolving around the nucleus.

 Fig: Structure of atom

 In a neutral atom, Number of electrons = Number of protons

 Charge of a material body or particle is the property (acquired or natural) due to which it produces and experiences electrical and magnetic effects.
 Some of the naturally charged particles are electrons, proton, α-particle etc.

 Fundamentally, the electron is a negatively charged particle, a proton is a positively charged particle while a neutron is a neutral particle with no electric charge.

 (i) Positive charge: It is a deficiency of electrons compared to protons. (number of protons > number of electrons)